Anyone wishing to contact external members of the council should email the Working Secretary in the first instance (details below).

 Rachel is Chair of the Remuneration Committee.

-Bob is currently a non-executive director, the Chair of the Audit Committee, and a member of the Remuneration Committee for the Coal Authority.
+Bob was a non-executive director, the Chair of the Audit Committee, and a member of the Remuneration Committee for the Coal Authority until April 2019.

-He is a Panel Member for the Competition and Markets Authority, and the member with financial experience on their Audit Risk and Assurance Committee.
+He was a Panel Member for the Competition and Markets Authority, and the member with financial experience on their Audit Risk and Assurance Committee until June 2019.

 Bob holds a Law degree (LLB) from the University of Warwick and is qualified as a Chartered Accountant (FCA).
 He was a Partner in KPMG Northern Region and then in London from 1987 until he retired in 2011.
 He worked initially in Audit and Transaction Services, through a number of roles, to Head of Risk Management for Advisory Business in Europe.